sarthaktanwani/ecem202a_project/docs/report.md

 # 2. Related Work

-* Indoor navigation for autonomous vehicles
+There is a large amount of prior work in Indoor navigation for autonomous vehicles.
+For our purposes, we needed a framework to integrate a network simulator and a physics/robotics simulators in order to analyze the performance of an autonomous robot and a building as a controller in a high network load condition.
+We identified Robonetsim <cite robonetsim url> (from CMU, 2013) that is a framework for seamless integration of network and multi-robot simulator and, building on the same paper, ROSNetSim <cite ROSNetSim IEEE url> (from UPenn, 2021).
+However, these papers either have too less support to work with state-of-the-art versions of simulators or too new to be stable and work seamlessly without issues.

-* Autonomous navigation is widely studied in Gazebo simulations and the most common library is SLAM (Simultaneous Localization and Mapping).
+Moreover, Autonomous navigation is widely studied in Gazebo simulations and the most common library is SLAM (Simultaneous Localization and Mapping).
 However, we find that it goes against one key motivation of our problem formulation - the robot has no knowledge of the building’s floor plan and nor does it wish to acquire it in a non-adversarial setting.
 For this reason, we choose to solve the navigation problem by supplying waypoints (next location coordinates) to the robot as the building’s downlink command.
-* Physics simulators
-* Network simulators
-* Wifi and BLE

 # 3. Technical Approach